MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Switch.md

 > last parameter used is effective.

-In this example, an object that's not a string or numerical data is passed to the `Switch` The `Switch` performs a string coercion on the object and evaluates the outcome.
+In this example, an object that's not a string or numerical data is passed to the `Switch`.
+The `Switch` performs a string coercion on the object and evaluates the outcome.

 ```powershell